Sexual health is much, much more than awkward conversations about sex.

 Although being open about your sexual health might be frightening, it is necessary to establish good relationships with yourself and others.

-Requesting to see a specific doctor to discuss such issues is completely okay and completely understandable.
-You may feel more comfortable talking with a doctor of a particular gender — and that doesn’t mean they have to be the same gender as you, even if you feel like that’s ‘what society says you have to do’.
+Requesting to see a specific doctor to discuss such issues is okay and completely understandable.
+You may feel more comfortable talking with a doctor of a particular gender – and that doesn’t mean they have to be the same gender as you.
 Again: it’s your body, so it’s your rules!

 The more honest you are with your partner(s) about your needs, expectations, and boundaries, the more relationships thrive.

 Keep these crucial lines of communication open so that you can feel at ease informing your partner that you prefer or strongly dislike a particular sex position, have an STI, or that you do not want to have sex.
 The stronger a relationship is, the more at ease both parties are with one other.

 Even if you open up about your sexual health, speaking about delicate topics with a sexual partner can be challenging.
 Individuals may disregard their own or their partner’s needs due to shame and bad societal conditioning.